 Currently, there is one submarine fiber cable that connects Malta and Sicily.
 The study will be carried out through the €100,000 of European Union funds.
 A tender for entities interested in carrying out the study has been released.

 The study seeks to analyze a number of submarine configurations and topologies, including a number of landing points and cable routes, as well as verifying the financial viability of introducing a new cable.

 Once the options have been analyzed, the study is expected to yield recommendations for sources of funding and which model would be the best commercially and financially viable solution.

-As an island, Malta needs to enhance their competitiveness in the information sector and this initiative is crucial for country’s digital future as a hub for the services industry.
+As an island, Malta needs to enhance its competitiveness in the information sector and this initiative is crucial for the country’s digital future as a hub for the services industry.

 This study is part of the national digital strategy, launched in March 2014, and was included in last year’s budget.
 The study is expected to yield results by the end of this year.